-DOE/FE has significant substantive and procedural obligations to fulfill before it can authorize Barca's export application.
-Here, we discuss some of these obligations created by the Natural Gas Act, National Environmental Policy Act, Endangered Species Act, and the National Historic Preservation Act before explaining why these obligations preclude Barca's request for authorization.
+DOE/FE has significant substantive and procedural obligations to fulfill before it can authorize Delfin's export application.
+Here, we discuss some of these obligations created by the Natural Gas Act, National Environmental Policy Act, and the Endangered Species Act, before explaining why these obligations preclude Delfin's request for authorization.

-3 DOE/FE has commissioned a two part study of the economic impacts of LNG exports.
-Energy Information Administration, Effect of Increased Natural Gas Exports on Domestic Energy Markets, (2012) ("EIA Export Study"), attached as Exhibit 2; NERA Economic Consulting, Macroeconomic Impacts of LNG Exports from the United States (2012) ("NERA Study"), attached as Exhibit 3.
+3 DOE/FE has commissioned a two part study of the economic impats of LNG exports.
+Energy Information Adminstration, Effect of Increased Natural Gas Exports on Domestic Energy Markets, (2012) ("EIA Export Study"), attached as Exhibit 2; NERA Economic Consulting, Macroeconomic Impacts of LNG Exports from the United States (2012) ("NERA Study"), attached as Exhibit 3.
 Sierra Club and others submitted extensive comments on these studies.
 Sierra Club Initial NERA Comment, attached as Exhibit 4; Synapse Analysis of NERA Study, attached as Exhibit 5; Sierra Club Reply NERA Comment, attached as Exhibit 6.